-- Public realm improvements (including the provision of seating and soft landscaping) to enhance the setting of the Conservation Area and quality of adjacent open space. - Ensure new open spaces form part of a network of spaces.
+- Public realm enhancements improvements to the east (including the provision of seating and soft landscaping) to enhance the setting of the Conservation Area and quality of adjacent open space. - Ensure new open spaces form part of a network of spaces.